 Artist Resources

 Your photos are the single most important factor in selling online.
-Buyers can't see your work in person, so your images need to do the heavy lifting.
-Here's how to get it right:
+Buyers can't see the work in person, so your images carry the trust.

 Natural lighting